 The Company maintains a bank-syndicated, unsecured revolving credit agreement that provides for borrowings of up to \$225.0 million, expiring in April 2005.
-At June 30, 2004, \$30.0 million was outstanding under the revolving credit agreement.
+At September 30, 2004, \$30.0 million was outstanding under the revolving credit agreement.
 Borrowings under the agreement are used to fund seasonal working capital needs, acquisitions and for other general corporate purposes.
-Borrowings under the revolving credit agreement bear interest at primarily LIBOR-based rates plus a spread that is dependent upon the Company's financial performance (LIBOR plus .875% at June 30, 2004).
+Borrowings under the revolving credit agreement bear interest at primarily LIBOR-based rates plus a spread that is dependent upon the Company's financial performance (LIBOR plus .875% at September 30, 2004).
 The Company pays a variable commitment fee on the unused portion of the commitment.
 While the Company's bank-syndicated credit agreement is scheduled to mature in April 2005, the Company has the ability and intent to refinance the revolving agreement on a long-term basis.
-Accordingly, the current portion of these borrowings under the agreement continue to be classified as long-term debt in the condensed consolidated balance sheet at June 30, 2004.
+Accordingly, the current portion of these borrowings under the agreement continue to be classified as long-term debt in the condensed consolidated balance sheet at September 30, 2004.

 The Company also has a \$125.0 million unsecured private placement shelf facility.
 The uncommitted shelf facility provides the Company with a source of long-term, fixed-rate financing as a complement to the variable rate borrowings available under its existing revolving credit agreement through January 2006.
 The Company has \$30.0 million Senior Series A Notes ("Notes") outstanding under its private placement shelf facility, bearing interest at 7.07%.
 The Notes have an average life of 5 years with repayment in equal installments of \$10.0 million beginning on April 9, 2005 until the final maturity on April 9, 2007.
-Accordingly, the Company classified \$10.0 million to current portion of long-term obligations in the balance sheet.
+Accordingly, the Company classified \$10.0 million to current portion of long-term obligations in the accompanying condensed consolidated balance sheet.
 Interest is paid on a quarterly basis.
 The Notes allow for redemption prior to maturity subject to a redemption premium and other restrictions.

 Both the revolving credit agreement and the private placement shelf facility contain customary affirmative and negative covenants including certain financial covenants with respect to the Company's consolidated net worth, interest and debt coverage ratios and limits capital expenditures, dividends and share repurchases in addition to other restrictions.
-The Company is in compliance with all covenants and financial ratios at June 30, 2004.
+The Company is in compliance with all covenants and financial ratios at September 30, 2004.

-At June 30, 2004, the Company had one interest rate swap agreement with a notional value of \$30.0 million to manage its net exposure to interest rate changes related to all of the borrowings under the revolving credit agreement.
-The interest rate swap agreement effectively converts the Company's LIBOR-based variable rate borrowings into fixed rate borrowings.
+At September 30, 2004, the Company had one interest rate swap agreement with a notional value of \$30.0 million to manage its net exposure to interest rate changes related to all of the borrowings under the revolving credit agreement.
+The interest rate swap agreement, which expires in October 2007, effectively converts the Company's LIBOR-based variable rate borrowings into fixed rate borrowings.
 The Company continuously monitors developments in the capital markets and only enters into swap transactions with established counterparties having investment grade ratings.
 See Note 10 to the condensed consolidated financial statements for further information.

-At June 30, 2004, the Company is contingently liable under standby letters of credit aggregating approximately \$7.3 million that are primarily used in connection with its casualty insurance program to provide collateral in the event the Company is unable to meet its obligations under the program.
+At September 30, 2004, the Company is contingently liable under standby letters of credit aggregating approximately \$5.9 million which are primarily used as collateral under self-insurance programs.
 The Company does not expect any material losses or obligations to result from the standby letters of credit as the Company expects to meet its obligations under the program in the ordinary course of business.
-Accordingly, the estimated fair value of these instruments is zero at June 30, 2004.
+Accordingly, the estimated fair value of these instruments is zero at September 30, 2004.
+See Note 11 to the condensed consolidated financial statements for further information.